jadecobra/python_tdd_exercises/source/calculator/calculator_6.rst

   isinstance(something, str)
   isinstance(something, bool)

-The `isinstance function`_ can take a tuple_ as the second input, which means I can if the first input is an instance of any of the :ref:`objects<what is a class?>` in the tuple_
+The `isinstance function`_ can take a tuple_ as the second input, which means I can if the first input is an instance of any of the :ref:`objects<everything is an object>` in the tuple_

 * I add a new :ref:`if statement<if statements>` to the :ref:`add function<test_addition>`